How to Spring Clean the Salon Marie Kondo Style

 Tidying up is not just about decluttering – it’s also about leaving room for things that *truly* matter for your inner peace and space.
 Do the things you have in the salon give you joy?
 Or are you holding on to things because you should or they’ve served purpose in the past?

 This Spring, give your salon a fresh start.
-Inspired by Marie Kondo’s popular KonMari Method™, we’ve put together five hassle-free ideas that will leave your salon clean and sparkling.
+Inspired by Marie Kondo’s popular KonMari Method™, we’ve put together five hassle-free spring cleaning tips that will leave your salon clean and sparkling.

-Spark joy in the salon with these cleaning and tidying techniques!
+Spark joy in the salon with these spring cleaning tips and tidying techniques!

 image source: people.com